Electrolyzers and fuel cells rely on thin, engineered plates that do more than provide structure.

 - Patterns of gas distribution,

-- Cooling requirements, and,
+- Cooling requirements,

 - Stack integration with membranes, seals, and diffusion layers.